 Divorce and separation are life changing decisions that should be taken with time and caution.
-If you have been thinking about divorce, you might be thinking of all the daunting financial and emotional obstacles that you will have to overcome.
+If you have been thinking about leaving, you might be thinking of all the daunting financial and emotional obstacles that you will have to overcome.
 Although this can be a tough process, there are certain things I suggest you consider before telling your spouse that you want a separation.
 Having a proper exit plan is key, and the steps below will ensure that you are confident in your decision to change your life for you.

 Prepare yourself for the coming months.
 This means taking a step back and planning without your emotions clouding your judgment.
 Preparing yourself also includes accepting some possible realities.
 Realize your standard of living is going to go down.
 It’s more expensive for a couple or family to live in two households rather than one.

 1) Consult with a lawyer

 Finding an attorney can only benefit you throughout this process.
 They will help you with all of the logistics and legalities of separation that you probably hadn’t thought of yourself.
 If you’re ready to take this step.
 Feel free to call our office to schedule a consultation or visit our initial consultation page.

 2) Prepare yourself financially